Battlefield 4 Review

 After the initial launch of Battlefield 3, DICE patched in the missing commo rose, which was a major component for those who played both Battlefield 1942 and Battlefield 2.
 It never made its way to consoles, remaining a PC exclusive until being added into BF4 across all platforms.
 By holding down the spotting button (R1/RB on consoles), you'll be able to communicate with your squad more efficiently.
 In Battlefield 3, you had to point at someone playing either the Support or Assault class to request ammo or a medkit, but now you are able to request everything from supplies to salutations from the radial menu.

-While games, such as Killzone, has done away with level-based unlockable weapons, Battlefield 4 features the most in-depth progression system to-date.
-Never before have I seen so many different types of weapon attachments – sights, muzzles, grips ad more – across an endless supply of weapons.
-If ranking up your soldier or your specific weapon class doesn’t unlock the next item, you have a chance at finding it in a Battlepack.
-These packs yield various attachments, camouflages and more, and are giving out every few levels.
-You may have better luck than me, but most of the items that I have found are for guns I haven’t unlocked as of yet or have no interest in ever using (anything in the Recon class).
-I don’t mind finding camouflage for weapons and soldiers in these packs, but certain attachments can only be found in the Battlepacks.
+While games such as Killzone have done away with level-based unlockable weapons, Battlefield 4 features the most in-depth progression system to date.
+Never before have I seen so many different types of weapon attachments – sights, muzzles, grips, and more – across an endless supply of weapons.
+If ranking up your soldier or your specific weapon class doesn't unlock the next item, you have a chance at finding it in a Battlepack.
+These packs yield various attachments, camouflages, and more, and are given out every few levels.
+You may have better luck than me, but most of the items that I have found are for guns I haven't unlocked as of yet or have no interest in ever using (anything in the Recon class).
+I don't mind finding camouflage for weapons and soldiers in these packs, but certain attachments can only be found in the Battlepacks.

-Due to the overwhelming issues with the game, Dice has announced that they will be stopping work on all of the expansions for BF4and other projects in order to fix the current issues with the game.
-In a non-surprisingly move, EA is still selling the $50 Premium add-on content for the game.
-To all of those disappointing fans (myself included), EA and Dice apologized for the current status of the game, giving players an entire week of double XP (which has now ended).
-For a game that has constant connection and crashing issues, giving players double XP doesn’t help when you are unable to play the game to even appreciate it in the first place.
+Due to the overwhelming issues with the game, DICE has announced that they will be stopping work on all of the expansions for BF4 and other projects in order to fix the current issues with the game.
+In a non-surprising move, EA is still selling the $50 Premium add-on content for the game.
+To all of those disappointed fans (myself included), EA and DICE apologized for the current status of the game, giving players an entire week of double XP (which has now ended).
+For a game that has constant connection and crashing issues, giving players double XP doesn't help when you are unable to play the game to even appreciate it in the first place.

 Simply Put

-I have no problem going on records to say Battlefield 4 is the best and disappointing experience I’ve had in a long time.
-A month and a half later, Dice is still patching the game to where it should have been at launch.
-In my testing, the PC version of the game is more stable than the PS4 version of the game, but EA/Dice still has a long way to go to regain my trust.
+I have no problem going on record to say Battlefield 4 is the best and most disappointing experience I've had in a long time.
+A month and a half later, DICE is still patching the game to where it should have been at launch.
+In my testing, the PC version of the game is more stable than the PS4 version of the game, but EA/DICE still has a long way to go to regain my trust.

 Note: Battlefield 4 was reviewed on PC.
 A digital copy of the game was provided by the publisher/developer.